bmeriwether/kailhsocket-freecad/README.md

 # Kailh socket freecad

-I created this 3d model from the Kailh specifications (which are not so easy to find).
+I created this 3d model from the Kailh specifications.
 My intention was to get an accurate model of the socket so that I could model mechanical keyboard plates for 3d printing.
-Without accurate dimensions of the hotswap, that task was very difficult.
-I only found one other 3d model of the hotswap socket (by Anthony Marin if I recall correctly).
-And although that model was very good, when comparing the complete specifications I found inaccuracies that were enough to throw off my modeling.
+I only found one other 3d model of the hotswap socket.
+And although that model was very good, when comparing the complete specifications I found inaccuracies that were enough to throw its use in modeling.
+I needed something more accurate.

 Notes:
 * This was started with Freecad version 0.19 (I have not checked newer versions).
 * Reference images are included (since they are difficult to find).
-Copyright to Kailh for any specifications or images found.
+There is also a master database of dimensions and sketches should anyone find any discrepancy.
-* I did not model some of the minor details such as the lettering as it does not generally impact those of us looking to build components around the socket.
+* I did not model some of the minor details such as the lettering and edge chamfers as it does not generally impact those of us looking to build components around the socket.
+* I based the metal wing dimensions partially from the specifications and from the work of Anthony Marin's fusion 360 model.

 ![alt text](Reference_planes2.png)
 ![alt text](Socket_body_example.png)